11 min read

 Next time you're tempted to add indexes everywhere "just in case," remember: every index costs write performance and disk space.
 Be strategic.
 Your database will thank you.

 Need help optimizing your Laravel application's database performance?
-I've scaled applications from 1,000 to 1,000,000+ rows and can help you identify exactly which indexes will make the biggest impact.
-Let's work together
+I've scaled apps from 1,000 to 1,000,000+ rows and can help you identify exactly which indexes will make the biggest impact.
+Let's talk.

 Hafiz Riaz